 The characters look corporate and professional.
 Often they may be more abstract representations of people, e.g. humans without noticeable facial features, and they could be displayed as icons or head-and-shoulder views rather than as full-length humans.

-In this style the symmetry of the characters is emphasised.
+In this style, the symmetry of the characters is emphasized.
 This is one of those styles that can range quite a bit from looking more formal to less formal, depending on the overall styling.
 Here below it was slightly less formal due to the colorful design overall.

-We showed a few types of explainer videos with characters in this article.
+Okay, so it’s quite clear that character videos are not only cutesy, but they can be professional too!
+All in all, we have shown you a few types of explainer videos with characters.
 To see other video styles, check out our list of explainer video examples.